How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • plan tier

-• account stage
+• account stage (trial, new, mature, at-risk)

 • product area

-• workflow touched
+• specific workflow touched

 • renewal or expansion risk

-• ongoing capture and grouping
+• Ongoing capture and auto-grouping.

-• weekly insight review
+• Weekly insight review (15 to 30 minutes).

-• monthly prioritization discussion
+• Monthly prioritization discussion.

-What "at scale" really means
+What "at scale" actually means

-You are at scale when:
+You're at scale when:

 • duplicate requests are common

-• multiple teams need the same insight
+• multiple teams need access to the same insight

 • manual tagging starts falling behind